freddan88/fredrik.leemann.data/linux/_tutorials/debian/debian-minimal-install/debian-i3-tutorial.md

 sudo apt install hedgewars teeworlds supertux supertuxkart quadrapassel pinball pinball-table-gnu pinball-table-hurd -y
 ```

-**Install virtualbox guest extension if you are using a VM through virtualbox**
+**Install virtualbox guest-additions if you are using a VM through virtualbox**

 > This will only prepare for installation you need to install from media yourself